Last Updated on August 25, 2021 by Top & Best Reviews

 - Trusted brand name

 Why we like it: Armour All is one of the most trusted brands in car detailing, and Extreme Tire Shine makes it easy to see why.
 The spray bottle makes it easy to apply fast, giving your tires a glossy, wet look for up to two weeks.
-And at under $15 for Two 22 oz bottle, it’s clearly an affordable option.
+And at under $15 for Two 22 oz bottles, it’s clearly an affordable option.

 Review: Armour All is a trusted brand for sure, and the ease of use and great price make it a smart choice for car detailing.
 However, you should be aware because it’s a solvent-based tire spray, there will be some runoff during application.
 Reviews don’t describe any major slinging when using Armour All, and the product doesn’t streak after it’s been properly applied, but there tends to be more waste than some other products listed here.
 It also causes streaking on plastic or glass surfaces.